heath3conk/postgresql-on-ubuntu/README.md

 `psql` gets you in.
 `\du` *should* present you with a list of users and roles.
 You should see yourself listed on there as a superuser

+## database "<user>" does not exist?
+If, when attempting to enter with 'psql' you recevieve the error "psql: FATAL: database "<user>" does not exist, then your package failed to automatically create the starting database for you.
+Try 'createdb' to force it to do this.

 ## Change/set your password
 If you're not already in postgres: `psql` to get int.
 `ALTER USER username WITH ENCRYPTED PASSWORD 'new_password' VALID UNTIL 'expiration;'`